-I am an Assistant Professor of Political Science at Peking University, and a faculty associate at Peking University Research Center for Contemporary China.
+I am an Associate Professor of Political Science at Peking University, and a faculty associate at Peking University Research Center for Contemporary China.
 My primary research and teaching interests lie in comparative political institutions, political economy of development, and Chinese politics.

 My research addresses the questions of power-sharing among political elites both with and without the constraints of formal political institutions and how elite interactions, in turn, shape policy outcomes.
 My first book, Localized Bargaining (Oxford University Press, 2022), examines how intergovernmental bargaining, particularly those by local governments, shape China’s high-speed railway program, one of the largest infrastructure projects in human history.